gate-computer/gate/README.md

   - libcap2-bin

 The Go programs can be built with `make bin`.
-It downloads some dependencies to various directories under GOPATH.
-In addition to them, these are required:
+It requires:

   - Go 1.8
+  - vgo - install it with `go get golang.org/x/vgo`
   - libcapstone-dev is needed by gate-runner

 The programming interface libraries can be built with `make devlibs`: